Russell-Waterhouse/blog/content/post/haskell-2-teachings.md

 ## Conclusion

 And that's it.
 That's what Haskell has taught me.
-Good code isn't about OO or FP or procedural code.
-Good code isn't about knowing the GoF design patterns or TDD.
+Good code isn't about object-oriented or functional programming or procedural code.
+Good code isn't about knowing the Gang-of-Four design patterns or TDD.
 Good code is about following these 8 principles.